geoffreybennett/alsa-scarlett-gui/USAGE.md

 to pass that option to the first 4 USB audio devices.

-To see if the driver is present and enabled: `dmesg | grep -i -A 5 -B 5 scarlett` should display information like:
+To see if the driver is present and enabled: `dmesg | grep -i -A 5 -B 5 focusrite` should display information like:

 ```
 New USB device found, idVendor=1235, idProduct=8215, bcdDevice= 6.0b